Subcritical annulus crossing in spatial random graphs

-To get more involved, let us examine two characteristics of typical clusters.
 As already mentioned below Theorem~\ref{thm:Diamter}, the probability of the annulus-crossing event also determines the largest Euclidean diameter of the clusters in \(B(r)\).
 In the classical WDRCM this further applies to the tail of the Euclidean diameter of the typical cluster of the origin when the origin is added with a uniformly distributed vertex mark to the graph.
 Hence,

 Furthermore, the tail of the Euclidean diameter can provide bounds on the cardinality of the cluster of the origin as the Poisson point process is well-concentrated.
-This relation becomes particularly strong for the standard Boolean model (\(\alpha=0, \delta\to \infty\)).
-More precisely, it is shown in~\cite{Gouere08} that for all \(\lambda<\wlc\),
+This relation becomes particularly strong for the standard Boolean model (\(\alpha=0, \delta\to \infty\)), for which it is shown in~\cite{Gouere08} that for all \(\lambda<\wlc\),